Mai-Senpai/Koasty-Skins/README.md

 # Koasty-Skins

-# THIS WILL STAY UPDATED
+# THIS WILL NOT STAY UPDATED
+(sry i can not keep up with the skins anymore, but there will be a way to download/ get to know the skin names while he is live)

 his discord -> https://discord.gg/9bpuYdv

 his twitch -> https://www.twitch.tv/koast

+YOU CAN STILL DO THIS, BUT DO NOT HOPE FOR AN QUICK ANSWER:
-Discord: leonkub#7804 | DM me or @ me in Koasty's discord if anything dosen't work (links) or you have problems finding the right skins/files.
+Discord: leonkub#5685 | DM me or @ me in Koasty's discord if anything dosen't work (links) or you have problems finding the right skins/files.

 # KOASTY'S SCOREBAR
 ## [Koasty - Scorebar](https://download1074.mediafire.com/vo02hyiwd4zg/2dwaaspyivdyfe1/Koast+Scorebar.zip)